Skip to content

 For individual users:

-- Or place in Claude Code skills directory
+3. Or place manually in your agent's skills directory

 Organization-level: